Sword2yk/aws-bootcamp-cruddur-2023/journal/week2.md

 ### AWS X-Ray subsegment
 Subsegments provide more granular timing information and details about downstream calls that the application made to fulfill the original request.

+## HoneyComb
+Instrumentation of Flask app with OpenTelemetry for easy observability.

+Add below to instrument a Flask app with OpenTelemetry in the ```requirements.txt```.

+        opentelemetry-api
+        opentelemetry-sdk
+        opentelemetry-exporter-otlp-proto-http
+        opentelemetry-instrumentation-flask
+        opentelemetry-instrumentation-requests

+Run ```pip install -r requirements.txt``` to install the dependencies.

+    ....backend-flask\pip install -r requirements.txt

+I updated my ```app.py``` file in the backend-flask folder